Lane Splitting Could Put Everyone in Danger

 Lane Splitting Safety

-Lane splitting is only safe when done in accordance with the law.
+Lane splitting is only safe when done by the law.
 If a state fully prohibits it, then there is no safe way to practice the maneuver.
 Any accident caused due to it causes liability for the motorcycle rider.

 Attorney Assistance With Accidents Due to Lane Splitting

 If you are a motorcyclist, you may find you need an attorney if lane splitting may have led to your accident.
-It is essential that you learn the law in your state so that you can avoid such a situation.
+You must learn the law in your state so that you can avoid such a situation.
 Your attorney can advise you about the law and help you formulate a defense.
 You will have to show that you were not at fault in many cases to avoid liability.

 If you are a driver who got into an accident due to a motorcycle illegally practicing lane splitting, you also may need legal help.
 Your attorney can assess the incident and help develop your case to prove that the illegal act of lane splitting led to the accident.